aaddii0911/Web-Scrapping/README.md

 - Avoid making too many requests in a short period to prevent overloading the website's servers.
 - Be mindful of web scraping etiquette to avoid putting unnecessary load on the website's servers.

-**Code Documentation**:

-- Include comments in your Python script to explain each step of the web scraping process.
-- Clearly mention the purpose of each function or block of code.

-**Readability and Style**:

-- Write clean and readable code
-- Use meaningful variable and function names to enhance code clarity.

-**Respectful Scraping**:

-- Use a reasonable delay between requests to avoid putting unnecessary load on the IMDb servers.
-- Be considerate of the website's resources and do not engage in aggressive scraping practices

 **Dataset Creation**:

 - Create a dataset using the **`pandas`** library or `file handling` method to organize the scraped data.
-- Include columns for 'name', 'location', 'founded', 'employees', 'about', 'skills', 'link’

 ### Data Cleaning